Interpretable RNA Foundation Model from Unannotated Data for Highly Accurate RNA Structure and Function Predictions

-\paragraph{RNA-FM benefits both RNA secondary structure prediction and 3D modeling results.} Structure understanding is always the key among various RNA-related tasks since RNA structure usually determines its function.
+\paragraph{RNA-FM benefits both RNA secondary structure prediction and 3D modelling results.} Structure understanding is always the key among various RNA-related applications since RNA structure usually determines its function.
 However, only a tiny fraction (\textless0.001\%) of the structure-known ncRNAs has been determined by experiments \cite{zhao2021review} due to the high cost of wet-lab experiments and RNA structural instability.
 To tackle this problem, more and more computational approaches \cite{singh2019rna, chen2020rna,sato2021rna,fu2021ufold} have been proposed for RNA structure prediction.
 We investigate RNA-FM's performance on several structure prediction tasks, including secondary structure prediction, 3D closeness prediction, and RNA map distance prediction.
-We also try to perform 3D reconstruction beyond our predicted secondary structure.
+We also try to perform 3D reconstruction and prediction beyond the predicted secondary structures.

 \textbf{RNA secondary structure} can be rapidly formed from its primary sequence by pairing bases with hydrogen bonds.
 Secondary structure is much more stable and more accessible in cells than its tertiary form, making it an essential role for the high-order structure prediction or even function prediction \cite{zhao2021review}.
 This section performs a comprehensive comparison of RNA-FM and other popular RNA secondary structure prediction methods, as well as a head-to-head comparison with one of the SOTA methods, UFold \cite{fu2021ufold}.